levisstrauss/levisstrauss/README.md

 ---
 <div align="center">
-  <i>🤖 "The best ML model is the one running reliably in production." - MLOps Philosophy</i>
+  <i>"The best ML model is the one running reliably in production." - MLOps Philosophy</i>
 </div>